All Episodes

 Do we go that way?

-Or do we say to ourselves, you know what?
+Do we point out or do we say to ourselves, you know what?

 Most people don't want to think that about their president.

-There's such reverence for the office if people don't want to think that even if they admit that they made a mistake in voting for the guy, they don't want to think that they've elected somebody who is essentially an enemy of traditional American founding values.
+If people don't want to think that even if they admit that they've made a mistake in voting for the guy, they don't want to think that they've elected somebody who is essentially an enemy of traditional American founding values.

-So the alternative is rather than point all that stuff out, we just focus on policy.
+So the alternative is, rather than point all that stuff out, we just focus on policy.

 We say things like the president's economic policy is such that it's led to $4.50 a gallon gasoline.

-The president's policies, which show no signs of changing, he seems wedded these policies, have led us to an endless unemployment rate of between 8 and 10 percent.
+These policies have led us to an endless unemployment rate of between 8 and 10 percent.

 What in the world have I said yet that's so funny?

-So I dare say let me finish.
+So I dare say, let me finish.

-I dare say that if you are of the camp that wants to hear the Republican presidential nominee talk about the guy's a socialist, the guy doesn't believe in traditional American founding values, that you're gonna be sad and disappointed you're not gonna have a candidate say that.
+I dare say that if you are of the camp that wants to hear the Republican presidential nominee talk about the guy's a socialist, the guy doesn't believe in traditional American founding values, that you're going to be sadly disappointed.

-E, or A, they've they just got their traditional campaign ego country get get along with it, or B, four more years of the guy, and this country's changed forever.
+E, or A, they've just got the traditional campaign ego country, get along with it.

 Four more years of this guy, and we're looking at generations to get our country back.

-Now they're all gonna think that.
+Now, they're all going to think that.

-They're all gonna think we everybody knows this a bad guy in terms of America's traditions, values, and so everybody knows this guy's got some chip on his shoulder.
+They're all going to think, everybody knows this a bad guy in terms of America's traditions, values, and so on.

 Everybody, every one of our candidates knows this.